arvigeus/AZ-204/Topics/CosmoDB.md

 - **Containers**: Data is stored on one or more servers, called partitions.
 Partition keys are used for efficient data distribution.
 Containers are schema-agnostic.
 - **Items**: Smallest read/write data units.
 Schema-agnostic and API-dependent, they can represent documents, rows, nodes, or edges.
 Automatically indexed in containers without explicit management.

-Note: Partition keys always start with '/', ex: `/partitionkey`.
+Note: Partition keys always start with `/` (ex: `/partitionkey`).
 Min length for all names is 3 chars, alphanumeric.

 ### [Time to live (TTL)](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/time-to-live)

 Automatically removes items after a set time (in seconds) based on last modification.
 TTL can be configured at the container or item level; item settings take precedence.
 Deletion uses spare RUs; if RUs are low, deletion lags but expired data isn't shown in queries.
 No container-level TTL means items won't auto-expire; a value of -1 has the same effect unless items have their own TTL.
-Use `DefaultTimeToLive` in `ContainerProperties` to set TTL.
+Use `DefaultTimeToLive` in `ContainerProperties` to set TTL in C#.

 ### Examples